gaehlerm/SoftwareEngineering/README.md

 // This chapter is too long.
 Figure out how to break it into pieces.

-Software Engineering:

 "Data structures + algorithms = software" Adapted from Bertrand Mayer

 Abstractions + testing = engineering

+-> software engineering = data structures + algorithms + abstractions + testing

 It may sound surprising to you, but proper testing is an absolutely essential step towards writing better code.
 It forces you to write better code.
-In fact, this was the first chapter that I wrote for this book.
+In fact, this was the first chapter that I wrote for this book, exactly for this reason.

 In this chapter, we learn why tests are so important, how to write them and what to look out for when writing tests.